 - The teeth adjacent to the missing tooth tend to slide over to fill the space.
 This is because there is no longer any pressure on the adjacent teeth to stay in place.
 This movement can change your bite and overall dental health.

 - Biting and chewing create enormous force.
 This force is sent downward through the teeth into the jawbone below.
 It is this energy that signals the jawbone to keep regenerating new bone mass, keeping it healthy.
-When a tooth is missing, the jawbone beneath it doesn’t receive this energy and begins to deteriorate.
+When a tooth is missing and not replaced with a tooth implant, the jawbone beneath it doesn’t receive this energy and begins to deteriorate.
 Over time this deterioration can create a sunken appearance in the lower face.

 - A missing tooth can make a person embarrassed about his or her smile, particularly if a front tooth is missing.